Kingminer7/PlatformerJoystick/readme.md

 - Item id 3740: 1 if the mod is enabled and the previously mentioned text object is in the level.
 - Item id 3741: Left and right for the joystick
 - Item id 3742: Up and down for the joystick

+The joystick also moves player 1 left and right.